Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Integrator for discontinuous dynamics via Laplace momentum

-The integrator is again based on operator splitting; we update the smooth parameter $(\btheta_I, \p_I)$ first, then the discontinuous parameter $(\btheta_J, \p_J)$, followed by another update of $(\btheta_I, \p_I)$.
-The discontinuous parameters are updated according to the coordinate-wise operators \eqref{eq:coord_hamilton_for_laplace} as described in Section~\ref{sec:integrator_for_laplace_mom}.
+When mixing Gaussian and Laplace momenta, we approximate the dynamics via an integrator based again on operator splitting; we update the smooth parameter $(\btheta_I, \p_I)$ first, then the discontinuous parameter $(\btheta_J, \p_J)$, followed by another update of $(\btheta_I, \p_I)$.
+The discontinuous parameters are updated coordinate-wise as described in Section~\ref{sec:integrator_for_laplace_mom}.
 The update of $(\btheta_I, \p_I)$ is based on a decomposition familiar from the leapfrog scheme:

-The pseudo code of Algorithm~\ref{alg:dhmc_integrator} describes the integrator with all the ingredients put together.
-The symbol $\varphi$ denotes a bijective map (i.e.\ permutation) on $J$.

-Compared to the coordinate-wise updates, the joint update of continuous parameters in this integrator has a couple of advantages.
-First, the joint update is much more efficient when there is little conditional independence structure that the coordinate-wise updates can take advantage of.
-Secondly, even with conditional independence structure, the joint update likely has a lower computational cost as an interpreter or compiler (of a programing language) can more easily optimize the required computation.
-On the other hand, the coordinate-wise updates have an advantage of being rejection-free by virtue of exact energy preservation and may be preferable for posteriors with substantial conditional independence structure such as in latent Markov random field models.
-Our numerical results in Section~\ref{sec:simulation} use the integrator developed in this section.
+Algorithm~\ref{alg:dhmc_integrator} describes the integrator with all the ingredients put together.
+When mixing in Gaussian momentum, the integrator continues to preserve the Hamiltonian accurately if not exactly, with the global error rate of $O(\epsilon^2)$ (supplement Section~\ref{sec:dhmc_integrator_error_analysis}).
+Advantages of separately treating continuous and discontinuous parameters in this manner are discussed in the supplement Section~\ref{sec:joint_vs_coordinate_update}.